"Label from Somewhere": Reflexive Annotating for Situated AI Alignment: Limitations, Caveats, and Ethical Considerations

 \section{Limitations, Caveats, and Ethical Considerations}

 Several methodological limitations merit consideration.
 First, despite our intent to foster reflexivity, prompts elicited avoidance in some annotators, discomfort in others, and, at times, performative engagement, suggesting that reflexive annotating may not scale reliably without careful design adaptations.
 Second, our focus on fairness leaves open how these practices apply to other alignment-relevant values such as harm, dignity, or truthfulness.
-Third, our partly categorical approach to capturing positionality, adapted from the Social Identity Map \cite{jacobson2019social}, facilitated initial reflection but inevitably simplified the dynamic and narrative nature of positionality; more expressive formats could capture this fluidity, albeit with added complexity \cite{berger2015now, bernstein1978restructuring, yanow2015thinking, carbado2013colorblind, showden2018youth, soedirgo2020toward}.
+Third, our partly categorical approach to capturing positionality, adapted from the Social Identity Map \cite{jacobson2019social}, supported structured reflection but necessarily constrained the dynamic and narrative character of positionality \cite{berger2015now, bernstein1978restructuring, yanow2015thinking, carbado2013colorblind, showden2018youth, soedirgo2020toward}.
+While more open-ended formats could better represent its fluidity, early pilots showed that fully self-defined identities risked overwhelming participants, suggesting that greater complexity does not automatically yield deeper reflexivity.
+Future work might therefore explore designs that move beyond fixed demographic labels while avoiding cognitive overload (e.g., predefined yet more nuanced, bottom-up formed categories) to better balance expressiveness, usability, and situated nuance.
 Finally, our largely English-speaking sample limits cultural diversity and calls for replication in multilingual and cross-cultural settings.

 Ethical and political risks also warrant attention.
 Collecting positionality data, even pseudonymised, carries re-identification and privacy risks: combined data points may reveal sensitive traits via the mosaic effect \cite{pozen2005mosaic}.
 Furthermore, while personalisation can enhance cultural relevance and user experience, it also raises the spectre of large-scale profiling, bias entrenchment, privacy infringements, and targeting of vulnerable populations \cite{kirk2023personalisation}.
 Prior work shows that personalisation can produce filter bubbles and affective polarisation, amplifying harms familiar from social media and search \cite{lazovich2023filter}.